-Please ensure that your operating system has the most recent version of by following these steps to download the free Adobe Reader:
+Please ensure that your operating system has the most recent version by following these steps to download the free Adobe Reader:

 To use any tool, click on it to choose it from the palette, then highlight the text within the document that needs to be revised.
 Start typing in the updated text and a small edit box will appear with the new text.
 You can modify items within this box at any time.

-The most useful tool for marking up revisions is Insert Text at Cursor.
-In the screen shot below, it is the first tool in the second row.
+The most useful tool for marking up revisions is “Insert Text at Cursor”.
+In the screen shot below, it is the sixth tool in the list.
 If you would like to insert text, choose Insert Text at Cursor and click on the page where the new text should appear, then start typing.
-The same edit box will appear and you can type in your new or modified text.
+The an edit box will appear and you can type in your new or modified text.

 Example: original filename is Spring Flyer.pdf, new filename with comments is Spring Flyer_edits.pdf.